 \section{Conclusions}

-The main objectives of this work were to build foundations of a mathematical language reproducing the old language of smooth tensor calculus and extending it in the same time.
+The main objectives of this work were to build foundations of a mathematical language reproducing the old language of smooth tensor calculus and extending it at the same time.
 The reasons for these objectives were given at the beginning of this paper.
 This work is a first step to such theory, but it already achieves its basic goals.
-That means we consider these results as useful independently on the fact how successful the later work on that topic will be.
-On the other hand, the territory it opens for further exploration is in our opinion large and significant, it gives a large area of possibilities for a future work.
+That means we consider these results as useful independently of how successful future work on the topic will turn out to be.
+On the other hand, the territory it opens for further exploration is in my opinion large and significant.
+It offers a large area of possibilities for future work.

-Just to summarize: the result of our work is a theory based purely on equivalencies instead of equalities, using a well defined concept of generalized tensor field and the covariant derivative operator.
+Just to summarize: the result of our work is a theory based purely on equivalence relations instead of equalities, using a well defined concept of generalized tensor field and the covariant derivative operator.
 This operator is well defined at least on the proper subclass of generalized tensor fields.
-We also defined (using some conjectures) the initial value problem for partial differential equivalencies.
+We also defined (using some conjectures) the initial value problem for partial differential equivalence relations.
 Our theory naturally relates to many results beyond the classical smooth tensor calculus, already derived.